-We could become involved in infringement actions to enforce and/or protect our patents, which could be very expensive.
+We could become involved in infringement actions to enforce and/or protect our patents.
 Regardless of the outcome, patent litigation is expensive and time consuming and would distract our management from other activities.

 The laws of some foreign countries do not protect proprietary rights to the same extent as the laws of the United States, and many companies have encountered significant problems and costs in protecting their proprietary rights in these foreign countries.